 Interestingly, both Penn and Penn State earned A+ grades from students on Niche, indicating that student satisfaction is extraordinarily high at both institutions.

-So out of every 100 applicants, a little less than half will get into Penn State, but only eight will get into Penn.
-This puts Penn at the same level of selectivity as Northwestern, Duke, and the University of Chicago.
+So out of every 100 applicants, a little more than half will get into Penn State, but only six will get into Penn.
+This puts Penn at the same level of selectivity as Johns Hopkins, Duke, and the University of Chicago.
 It also makes it one of the most selective colleges.